Contents

 (060217)

-bfiw Macros for writing IDL programs in emacs.
-IDLwave is incorporated into emacs v22.0 and above.
-Use of the stand-alone version of IDLwave is only required for earlier versions of emacs.
+Macros for writing IDL programs in Emacs.
+IDLwave v6.1+ is incorporated into Emacs v22.0+; consequently, no further updates to the SciApps installation of IDLwave will be made.
 See the FAQ for initialization instructions.

 2.14.1